sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/_index.md

 {"title":"AMPLIFY Appcelerator Services","weight":"70"}

-The Appcelerator Platform is available as a service referred to as App Builder through the AMPLIFY platform.
+{{% alert title="⚠️ Warning" color="primary" %}}The Appcelerator Platform is available as a service referred to as App Builder through the AMPLIFY platform.{{% /alert %}}

 Appcelerator Services are a set of features that include: